DataDog/integrations-core/etcd/README.md

 # Overview

-Collect etc metrics to:
+Collect etcd metrics to:

-- Monitor the health of your etcd cluster.
+* Monitor the health of your etcd cluster.
-- Know when host configurations may be out of sync.
+* Know when host configurations may be out of sync.
-- Correlate the performance of etcd with the rest of your applications.
+* Correlate the performance of etcd with the rest of your applications.

 # Installation